Kosovo Protestant Evangelical Church: Conflicts

 In what the Protestants say is an example of intimidation, the Islamic community in Gjakova decided to post a list of Protestant missionaries and leaders, together with their addresses, on a website.
 The information was taken down after complaints to authorities.
 The Protestants face legal obstacles when they seek to build churches and, in some cases, do not even have the right to bury their dead.
 Instead, they must ask Islamic imams to perform the burial and pay a fee to the Islamic Community for this service.
 The community has challenged what it says are onerous restrictions and is presenting its case before the Supreme Court.
 A particular concern, Krasniqi says, is the current law on religious freedom.
 Similarly, the KPEC plans to challenge the education ministry’s financing of an Islamic madrasa in the capital.
-They are calling for clear separation of religion and state, they say the government should not be in the business of funding religious communities.
+They are calling for clear separation of religion and state, saying that the government should not be in the business of funding religious communities.
 The Protestants fear such plans are part of a growing Islamisation of Kosovo sponsored from outside.
 "We are alarmed that there are now an excess of mosques in proportion to the amount of Muslims that actually attend them, and these mosques are found in central, visible places," the report notes.
 "These mosques have been built by Islamic groups that are in Kosova as humanitarian organisations and this causes us concern."
 Local Muslims have already complained that damaged mosques were restored under Arab direction in Saudi undecorated style, in contrast to the decorated style traditional in Kosovo.

 The latest draft of Kosovo's religion law favoured the five major groups in Kosovo: the Catholics, Muslims, and Serbian Orthodox, and the Kosovar Protestants.
 Artur Krasniqi stated that Protestants 'do not agree in any way with any discrimination whatsoever towards any religious group'.
 He was also concerned by the majority Muslim community's attitude to minorities.
-Chief Imam of Kosovo Sabri Bajgora stated recently that 'Muslims will not be responsible for any consequences whatsoever to Protestants if they do not stop their activity in this country.'
+Chief Imam of Kosovo Sabri Bajgora stated recently that "Muslims will not be responsible for any consequences whatsoever to Protestants if they do not stop their activity in this country."

 Regional relations

-On June 12, 2012, the liberation day of Kosovo, the government of Kosovo dedicated a monument to dozens of internationals and organizations which have contributed to the peace and prosperity of the nation.
-The Kosovo Government also thanked Protestant Evangelical believers for all their help given to the Kosova population between 1999-2012.
+On June 12, 2012, the liberation day of Kosovo, the government of Kosovo dedicated a monument to dozens of internationals and organizations that have contributed to the peace and prosperity of the nation.
+The Kosovo Government also thanked Protestant Evangelical believers for all their help given to the Kosova population between 1999 and 2012.
 The motto behind this event was the Albanian old saying: “The good friend is shown in difficult days”.

-The KPEC President, Secretary and the Office staff were present for the dedication of the historic monument, and on behalf of the Kosova Protestant Evangelical Church, KPEC Secretary Brian Gibson had accepted the certificate of gratitude issued by The Office of the Prime Minister.
-In the absence of the Prime Minister Hashim Thaçi, the Minister of Culture Memli Krasniqi awarded Certificates.
+The KPEC President, Secretary and the office staff were present for the dedication of the historic monument, and on behalf of the Kosova Protestant Evangelical Church, KPEC Secretary Brian Gibson had accepted the certificate of gratitude issued by the office of the Prime Minister.
+In the absence of the Prime Minister Hashim Thaçi, the Minister of Culture Memli Krasniqi awarded certificates.